paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

   contig length distributions for the samples EMN001, PES001, and PLV001, the overview of the reconstructed MAGs for the five samples with a HQ Chlorobiaceae MAG, and the aDNA damage for two MAGs of EMN001
+- `Figure2.pdf`: main figure containing the pruned phylogneetic tree constructed using the modern Chlorobiales genomes classified to species level and the ancient *Chlorobium* MAGs along with their environmental sources and the ANI values.
+- `Figure3.pdf`: main figure containing the BIGSCAPE network analysis between the 46 Chlorobiales genomes containg butyrolactone BGC, the topology of the ancient butyrolactone BGCs, the chromatogram and structure of the paleofuran compounds.

 ### Supplementary Tables: